Ed94/gencpp/docs/Parser_Algo.md

 5. If adjacent opening bracket
     1. Repeat array declaration parse until no brackets remain

+## `parse_assignment_expression`

+1. Eat the assignment operator
+2. Make sure there is content or at least an end statement after.
+3. Flatten the assignment expression to an untyped Code string.

 ## `parse_attributes`

 1. Check for standard attribute
 2. Check for GNU attribute
 3. Check for MSVC attribute
 4. Check for a token registered as an attribute
+  a.
+Check and grab the arguments of a token registered of an attribute if it has any.
+5. Repeat for chained attributes.
+Flatten them to a single attribute AST node.

 ## `parse_class_struct`